simrenbasra/simys-blog/_posts/2024-10-10-sound_decisions_part3.md

 date: 2024-10-10
 ---

-In the previous post of the Sound Decision series, I explored key insights gathered from the EDA and explained the steps I took to optimise the dataset for a recommender system.
+In the previous post of the Sound Decisions series, I explored key insights gathered from the EDA and explained the steps I took to optimise the dataset for a recommender system.
 As a quick recap, here’s a breakdown of the dataset I’m working with:

 | Column            | Description |
 |--------------------|-------|